nchowning/nathan.chowning.me/content/posts/2026-01-25_building-toward-mind.md

 Building Wit has been my way of taking questions about AI consciousness and model welfare seriously - not as a researcher with access to model internals, but as an infrastructure engineer applying systems thinking to a genuinely difficult problem.

-The project isn't finished and the questions remain unanswered, but the exploration has been worth it and I'm excited to see what I learn next.
+The project isn't finished and the questions remain unanswered, but the exploration has been worth it and I'm excited to see what I learn next!